 This Low FODMAP No-Bake Raspberry Cheesecake is so light and creamy!
 The perfect dessert recipe for a dinner party that you can prepare the day before for effortless entertaining.
 And it is healthier than traditional recipes as it has no heavy cream.
 Can you guess which ingredient I’ve put instead?

 Monash University recently added raspberry jam and greek yoghurt to their low FODMAP app.
-I love both!
-I was so happy to hear it that I’ve decided to create a recipe pairing greek yoghurt with raspberry jam.
+I love both and was so happy to hear it that I’ve decided to create a recipe pairing greek yoghurt with raspberry jam.

-I came up with this Low FODMAP No-Bake Raspberry Creesecake recipe, with lactose free cream cheese, greek yoghurt instead of heavy cream and a delicious biscuit base.
+This Low FODMAP No-Bake Raspberry Creesecake recipe has lactose free cream cheese, greek yoghurt instead of heavy cream and a delicious biscuit base.
 I’ve topped the cheesecake with raspberry jam to make it simple and deliciously sweet!
 Finally added lemon for a fresh, tangy flavor, and to cut the density of the cream cheese and balance the sweetness of the jam.